-Pulau Ketam is a great destination for a day trip from Kuala Lumpur – it is only a 45-minute drive from the city.
-Why not bring the family, some sunscreen and your camera, there is plenty to see and do on this island!
+Pulau Ketam is a great destination for a day trip from Kuala Lumpur – it is only a 45 minutes drive from the city.
+Why not bring the family, some sunscreen and your camera as there is plenty to see and do on this island!
 The kids will love it.

 How huts turned into a village